Find out how to win the food shop war against those tempting but money-draining deals and make your money go further before you reach the tills.

 It’s been proven.
 The same thing that tells you you’re hungry encourages you to buy more food when you’re in the supermarket.
 This proves that the old advice of not to shop when hungry is something you should follow.
 Either plan your regular shopping trip for after you’ve had a meal, or have a small, healthy snack before you hit the aisles.
 Your pocket will thank you.

 Simple savings in the supermarket have been right under your nose all along.
 More or less every price ticket in a grocery store will have a price per weight, for things like flour, or per unit, for things like fruit.
 They can help you decide which item is better value between two products which are different prices and weights, e.g. between a 200g tin of tuna that costs £1.50 and a 180g tin that costs £1.

 It’s a great way to work out, say, whether a cut-price branded purchase is cheaper than a store’s own-brand option.
 But, beware supermarkets trying to cloud your ability to judge by measuring their pricing in different ways between two types of product.

 Going around the supermarket without giving some thought as to what you want to buy first is a recipe for overspending.
 Planning out what meals you’ll eat over the next seven days before leaving for the supermarket will mean you know exactly what you need to buy, avoiding the guess work and potential waste that comes with it.
 This means that less of your cash will go in the bin.

 Shopping online can be a great way to save money.
 You can save your shopping list each week so you’re not tempted to add extra treats to your trolley and you can see the cost of your basket as you add items in.

 Instead of getting your shopping basket delivered to your door, if you opt to pick it up from the store this is usually free.
-Check delivery costs though, as some home deliveries can start from as little as £1 depending on the time and day of the week you have it delivered.
+Check delivery costs though, as some home deliveries can start from as little as £1.